cvzwkk/portal/assets/docs/knowledges/weapons/missiles/Orbital-Missile/readme.md

 The orbital missile operate such as satelitte orbiting the earth.
 one spherical metallic device fully ionized have in your interior.
 like a one hypersonic missile common.
 the sphere can be launched from sky or implode in the air.

 ---

+other shape is following the interior of tsar bomb in small scale with shape of hypersonic missile
+but this only enter in orbits of earth but not keep flying.
+the sphere instead of tsar ball is one ionisated sphere maded from expansive alloy of lithium more others heavy elements of fissiom

+---
 ---